madprops/blog/airc.md

 ---

-We found it out it was really easy to change the personality.
+We found it was really easy to change the personality.

 All it needs are simple instructions.